 - Ranger-Led Field Trips and Service Learning Projects in Glacier National Park.
 Earth Science and Forest Processes field trips about park geology.

 - Self-Guided Field Trips as well as Guided Tours - various concession operated - in Glacier National Park.

 - Glacier Institute - geology and other education programs.

-- Flathead Community of Resource Educators Website - contains a resource link to the Flathead Watershed Sourcebook - which contains cultural and natural history of the Flathead watershed.
+- Flathead Community of Resource Educators Website - contains a resource link to the Flathead Watershed Sourcebook - information on cultural and natural history of the Flathead watershed and traveling trunks.